netobserv/network-observability-operator/DEVELOPMENT.md

 make deploy-kafka
 ```

-Kafka can then be enabled in the `FlowCollector` CR.
-If Kafka was deployed using the Makefile, switching the `kafka.enable` flag to `true` in the sample file should be enough.
-Otherwise, the Kafka address and topic name should be configured.
+Kafka can then be enabled in the `FlowCollector` resource by setting `spec.kafka.enable` flag to `true`.
+If you use your own Kafka setup, make sure to configure `spec.kafka.address` and `spec.kafka.topic` accordingly.

 ## Deploy as bundle